The emergent dynamics of double-folded randomly branching ring polymers: MODEL AND METHOD

 \subsubsection{Trial moves}

 Trial moves consist of individual monomers or tree nodes attempting to hop to adjacent lattice sites, with three distinct types: \begin{description} \item[Repton (monomer) move] This occurs when a monomer hops longitudinally along the ring, crossing an extended bond to a neighboring tree node, thereby transporting a unit of stored length along the tree without changing its structure or the system's energy.
 An example is shown in Fig.~\ref{fig:MC_moves}a.
+A detailed analysis of the repton distribution is provided in the Supplementary Material, Sec.~III.

 \item[Hairpin (monomer) move] This occurs when a monomer flanked by two zero-length bonds hops in a transverse direction, extending or creating a side branch.
 During the move, both zero-length bonds unfold, generating two new paired, oppositely oriented extended bonds.
 Consequently, the moved monomer is reassigned to a new node of functionality $f=1$.
-This new node connects to the node to which the monomer was originally associated, increasing the latter's functionality by one, as well as the total number of tree nodes, $N_n$ -- $N_n$ thus varies during a simulation involving hairpin moves.
+This new node connects to the node to which the monomer was originally associated, increasing the latter's functionality by one, as well as the total number of tree nodes, $N_n$.
+Consequently, $N_n$ varies during a simulation involving hairpin moves.
 The corresponding inverse move removes an extended bond pair, leading to the shortening or complete removal (annihilation) of a side branch.
 An example is shown in Fig.~\ref{fig:MC_moves}b.

 \item[Tree node move] This occurs when a tree node moves with all its associated monomers without changing the length of any of the involved tree edges and ring bonds.
 These moves thus preserve the tree structure and the association between the tree and the ring.
 Examples are shown in Fig.~\ref{fig:MC_moves}c-d.